avollkopf/iSpindel-TCP-Server/INSTALL_en.md

 	sudo adduser pi

-Don’t enter a password for this user
+Don't enter a password for this user

 Then move to the home directory of the new user: